 To create a script of your database model, choose the

-Select the File, Export, Forward Engineer SQL CREATE Script menu item to start the Forward Engineer SQL Script wizard.
+Select the, , menu item to start the Forward Engineer SQL Script wizard.
 The following figure shows the first page of the wizard.

 The SQL Export Options displays the following facilities:

-To specify the output file name, enter it into the Output SQL Script File field, or use the Browse button to select a file.
-If this field is left blank, you will be able to view the generated script, but it will not be saved to a file.
+To specify the output file name, enter it into the Output SQL Script File field, or use the button to select a file.
+Leave this field blank to view, but not save, the generated output.

 Select this option to generate a statement to drop each object before the statement that creates it.
 This ensures that any existing instance of each object is removed when the output is executed.